js-murph/scom-2012-to-nagios-connector/README.md

 - Add arguments (optional): -file "C:\path\to\script\directory\scombag.ps1"
 11. Click OK to save the new scheduled task.

-*NOTE* For those with multiple SCOM 2012 servers, the script will ONLY execute on the server with the RMS Emulator role to prevent it executing on multiple SCOM servers simultaneously.
+For those with multiple SCOM 2012 servers, the script will ONLY execute on the server with the RMS Emulator role to prevent it executing on multiple SCOM servers simultaneously.

 =========================================
 Upgrading
 =========================================